AI4Finance-Foundation/FinRL/docs/source/start/installation.rst

     cd FinRL
     pip install .

-Step3:  test (If using Yahoo API datasource in China, vpn is needed)
+Step3:  test (If using Yahoo API datasource in China, VPN is needed)
 -------------------------------------------------------------------------------------
 .. code-block:: bash